-''' Q Prior to the shooting, did you hear him say anything?
+Q Prior to the shooting, did you hear him say anything?
 A Yes, sir, I did.
 Q Tell the jury what you heard the defendant, Jack Ruby, say at that time, Mr. McMillon?
 A He said, "You rat son of a bitch, you shot the president."
 And then a shot rang out.
 Q Was that all right the second before the shot went off, or about the same time as the shot went off?
+A Yes, sir.

 Kilgallen may have been puzzled by so many different versions of what Ruby said after the shot Oswald.
 It appeared to be overkill and one must wonder whether Kilgallen believed this testimony.
 BY MR. BELLI:

-- At some time later in the day, Ruby told you when you had told him that he had shot Mr. Oswald, "you all won't believe this, but I didn't have this planned.
+Q At some time later in the day, Ruby told you when you had told him that he had shot Mr. Oswald, "you all won't believe this, but I didn't have this planned.
 I couldn't have planned it so perfect."
 He said he had just got there and Oswald happened to be coming out and it was a coincidence.
-Did he say that? - A I believe that's not my statement, sir. - Q All right.
+Did he say that?

+A I believe that's not my statement, sir.

+All right.
 And he ducked his head and kept going.
-Is that correct? - A Mr. Ruby told me he just ducked his head and kept going. - And he said he knew he could always act like a reporter? - A Yes, sir, - Q All right.
-Then he said "Yall --" Y-A-L-L "Yall won't believe this, but I didn't have this planned."
-Is that right? - A Yes, sir. - q "I couldn't have planned it so perfect."
-Right? - A Right. - And by that he meant that he was over at Western Union at eleven-seventeen, and the shooting happened about eleven -- what?
-Twenty-one at the very latest, wasn't it? - A I'm not sure at all of the time on that. - Q All right.
-He said he just got there and Oswald happened to be coming out at the time, isn't that correct? - A Yes, sir.
+Is Q. that correct?
+Mr. Ruby told me he just ducked his head and kept going.
+And he said he knew he could always act like a reporter?
+Q A Yes, sir.
+All right.
+Then he said "Yall --" Y-A-L-L "Yall won't Q believe this, but I didn't have this planned."
+Is that right?
+Yes, sir.
+A "I couldn't have planned it so perfect."
+Right?
+Q Right.
+A And by that he meant that he was over at Western Union 0 at eleven-seventeen, and the shooting happened about eleven -what?
+Twenty-one at the very latest, wasn't it?
+I'm not sure at all of the time on that.
+A All right.
+He said he just got there and Oswald hap-0 pened to be coming out at the time, isn't that correct?
+Yes, sir.
+A